![show/hide quicksearch [+]](./images/find.png)

 There are two ways to activate Profiling:

-Run your Ruby script with -rprofile
+Run your Ruby script with -rprofile:

 ruby -rprofile example.rb

-If you’re profiling an executable in your $PATH
+If you’re profiling an executable in your $PATH you can use

-ruby -S
+ruby -S:

 ruby -rprofile -S some_executable